 How to declare a data member or a method static in Python?
 Static means, that the member is on a class level rather on the instance level.
 Static variables exist only on class level and aren't instantiated.
 If you change a static variable in one instance of the class, the change will affect its value in all other instances.

 Static methods don't refer to any instance of the class and can be called outside of it.
 They also cannot access any non-static data members of the class for obvious reasons.
 Let's have a look how to get some static from Python.

 All variables defined on the class level in Python are considered static.
 See this example:

 Which one should you use?
-The first option allows you only to access the static variables in the same class.
-With the second approach you'll be able to modify class variables of the subclasses without the neccessity of redefining the method when using inheritance.
+The first option allows you to only access the static variables in the same class.
+With the second approach, you'll be able to modify class variables of the subclasses without the neccessity of redefining the method when using inheritance.

 Personally, I prefer the first variant because I think it's a little cleaner, but the second variant might come useful in certain situations as well.